Insights into Action with Facebook Analytics

 Conversion Tracking Tutorial

-Setting up conversion tracking allows you to measure specific user actions that matter to your business.
-There are three primary methods for tracking conversions with the Pixel:
+Setting up conversion tracking lets you measure actions that matter to your facebook marketing analytics.
+There are three main methods for tracking conversions with the facebook analytics tool Pixel:

 fbq('track', 'Purchase', {currency: "USD", value: 30.00});